wpmetabox/docsv2/docs/tutorials/docs/tutorials/create-faqs-page-mb-blocks.md

 ![Just leave this page blank.](https://i.imgur.com/cYLMlzJ.png)

-## Creating a custom block
+## 2. Creating a custom block

 I’ll create a custom **Gutenberg** block that includes some custom fields like this:

 ![Create a custom Gutenberg block that includes some custom fields](https://i.imgur.com/c8rhyX5.png)

 The group includes 2 subfields inside, one for the questions, and one for the answers.
-When we want to add more couples of questions and answers, we can click the Add more button.
+When we want to add more couples of questions and answers, we can click the **Add more** button.

 ![The Add more button help to add more questions and answers](https://i.imgur.com/ed39KAZ.png)